agno

 Tested on an Apple M4 Mackbook Pro.

-While an Agent's performance is bottlenecked by inference, we must do everything possible to minimize execution time, reduce memory usage, and parallelize tool calls.
-These numbers may seem trivial at first, but they add up even at a reasonably small scale.
+While an Agent's run-time is bottlenecked by inference, we must do everything possible to minimize execution time, reduce memory usage, and parallelize tool calls.
+These numbers may seem trivial at first, but our experience shows that they add up even at a reasonably small scale.

 Let's measure the time it takes for an Agent with 1 tool to start up.
 We'll run the evaluation 1000 times to get a baseline measurement.